hleiaa/latex-action-github/README.md

 ### <a name="gh-actions-texlive">Installing TeX Live directly</a>

 You can do basically the same as [4-texlive/.travis.yml](4-texlive/.travis.yml) for GitHub Actions.
-The workflow [.github/workflows/pythontex-example](.github/workflows/pythontex-example.yml) contains a full example of installing a basic TeX Live installation and using texliveonfly and caching to install the rest.
+The workflow [.github/workflows/texlive.yml](.github/workflows/texlive.yml) contains a full example of installing a basic TeX Live installation and using texliveonfly and caching to install the rest.
 It also contains the steps needed to automatically release a pdf to GitHub if you tag a commit, and also shows that it is easy to extend with other programs like pythontex.
 The complete time the GitHub Actions needs for an empty LaTeX file is only 20 seconds.

+The steps to use this are then:
+* Copy the texlive folder in [4-texlive](4-texlive) to your project
+* Copy the workflow file [.github/workflows/texlive.yml](.github/workflows/texlive.yml), read it through and change all the paths

 ### paper-maker by andycasey using Ubuntu texlive packages